-St. Joseph’s has made tremendous progress in recent years and is working hard to become outstanding.
+St. Joseph’s has made tremendous progress in recent years and continues to work hard.
 It is a school which cares passionately about all of its pupils and is determined to bring out the best in each one of them.

-I have been a governor since 1994 and have always been proud to be associated with the school and with its ethos.
+As a governor, I have always been proud to be associated with the school and with its ethos.
 It strives to provide a high quality learning experience for each pupil and its success is borne out by the results which are achieved.

 As the governor with specific responsibility for Special Educational Needs and Disabilities, I have always been greatly impressed with the care and support which teachers and assistants alike give to those who benefit from additional help.
-The recent ‘closing the gap’ for pupil premium pupils has been outstanding by any standard, and exemplifies the skill, determination and sheer hard work of all involved.
+The recent ‘closing the gap’ for pupil premium pupils is good by any standard, and exemplifies the skill, determination and sheer hard work of all involved.

 Mr Simon Boase

 Hello, my name is Simon Boase and I have been a member of the Governing Body since May 2012 as the parent Governor.
 My family and I moved to Salisbury in 2008, finally putting down roots after travelling around the world with the Armed Forces.
 I am a member of the Staffing, Academic and Admissions Committees and the link Governor for Maths and PE.
 My ambition is to ensure the school has a sports hall; I am working tirelessly to realise this with other Governors within the school.

 I have really enjoyed being a Governor at the school because of the commitment of the Head teacher and Senior Leadership Team.
 When visiting the school I have been impressed with the behaviour of the pupils which goes hand in hand with results which continue on the upward trend.
 I am always proud to mention to others that I am a Governor at St Joseph’s Catholic School.